 With these question categories, I am full-blown into ontology and epistemology, which I may decide to post on later.

 8) Role of commandments.
 It always seemed clear to me that if there were a God, He would have a set of requirements.
 I don't understand why some people want a good explanation of why God would have a particular commandment, but I did see a need to understand the purpose of commandments in general.
 Some religions, like Judaism and Islam taught that it was just a duty, others that it makes society better.
 Both of these explanations leave me wanting.
 A better society is a good thing, but that's hardly a great motivator for most people.
 Are the commandments a set of tablets to bash us over the head with?
 That's what I got from most of the pastors and preachers with whom I talked.
 It seemed to get back to "trying to appease an angry God".
 As far as motivators, fear and guilt are pretty poor.

 9) Role of ordinances.
 As stated before, the Bible seems clear that certain ordinances are required.
 The question is why?
-What purpose do they serve.
-I just did get meaningful responses to this question.
+What purpose do they serve?
+I just did not get meaningful responses to this question.
 In fact, most protestant religions downplay ordinances.
 That caused me to immediately dismiss them, since I felt it was inconsistent to say "sola scriptura" and ignore the ordinances that were clearly required in the New Testament.
 Even the Catholics fell into this trap by trying to answer the problem of so many unbelievers in hell by their made-up doctrines of "baptism of desire" and baptism by fire".